Zeyu-Li/Unity-Tutorial-3D/README.md

    	}
    }
    ```
-3. Grab the footsteps and place it in the footsteps audioclips after putting the number of audio clips to randomly chose from
+3. Grab the footsteps and place it in the footsteps audioclips after putting the number of audio clips to randomly choose from
 4. Add the audio listener and change volume